nf-exphys/nf-exphys.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I’m Nick Foreman, a PhD candidate at [George Washington University](https://www.gwu.edu) in Washington, DC.
-I am a human physiologist with training in exercise physiology and nutrition.
-My ongoing dissertation research examines the impact of acute high-fat overfeeding on the postprandial metabolic and cardiovascular response, as well as the role of exercise in protecting against the adverse effects of high-fat overfeeding.
-I also contribute to an ongoing [trial](https://clinicaltrials.gov/study/NCT06548828) on non-nutritive sweetener restriction in pregnancy and a study of meal dose and timing (morning vs. evening) on postprandial metabolic and cardiovascular outcomes.
+I’m Nick Foreman, a PhD candidate at George Washington University in Washington, DC.
+I am a human physiologist with seven years of human subjects research experience.
+I have formal training in both exercise physiology and nutrition, with an emphasis on postprandial metabolism.
+My current research focuses on the impact of high-fat overfeeding on the postprandial metabolic and cardiovascular response, as well as the role of exercise in protecting against the adverse effects of high-fat overfeeding.
+You can find more details on this study and my other ongoing projects [here](/projects/).
+I have a Masters degree in Kinesiology and a Bachelors in Human Physiology, both from the University of Minnesota.

-Prior to moving to DC, I spent most of my life in Minnesota.
-I have a Masters degree in Kinesiology from the University of Minnesota Twin Cities.
-There, my research focused on endurance performance and exercise testing, where my thesis examined the effect of exercise domains on heart rate variability (HRV) and endurance performance.
 Outside of research, I enjoy running, baking, and cheering for the Minnesota Vikings.
 I currently live in Washington, DC with my partner Emily and our two gray cats.

-This website is up to date as of 04.30.2025.